reactioncommerce/reaction-component-library/package/src/components/GuestForm/v1/GuestForm.md

 ```

 #### Saving example
-Using an `async` function or a funciton that returns a `Promise` will make the form wait until the async task has completed before clearing the form.
+Using an `async` function or a function that returns a `Promise` will make the form wait until the async task has completed before clearing the form.
 This also provides a way to display a saving state while waiting.
 ```jsx
 initialState = { isSavingEmail:false };